Chapter 1

 “Uh-huh.
 Whose idea was that?”

 “I wasn’t here.
-She must have done that the night before our original opening day which was the 4th of December.”
-He straightened; the jacket fell open, framing a big square buckle on a straining belt.
+She must have done that the night before our original opening day, which was the fourth of December.”
+He straightened; the jacket fell open over a straining belt.
 “I left her alone to arrange the paintings as she wanted.
-Then I was barred from entering our business for a couple of weeks during a zoning dispute.
-So I didn’t see it until today when we finally opened.
-We were originally scheduled to open the 5th.
+Then I was barred from entering our business for a couple of weeks during a zoning dispute, so I didn’t see it until today, when we finally opened.
+We were originally scheduled to open the fifth.
 You’re right, though.
 She should be here.
 An artist never skips their own opening.
 I have been trying to contact her at the commune.”

 He shuffled over to the alcove and fussed with one of her perfectly aligned paintings, nudging the frame as if the world might tilt if it leaned a fraction of an inch.
 I followed, helmet in hand, and met his bloodshot brown eyes when he finally turned back.